5 Reasons to Have a Support System in Addiction Recovery

 After you’re in recovery and begin to get on track, you might feel like you can do anything on your own.
 However, not relying on your support system has consequences.
 Taking on too much without help causes stress and might overwhelm you.
 These feelings increase your risk of relapsing.

 You can lessen your risk for relapse by surrounding yourself with a healthy set of friends and family who support you and help you through this new phase in life.
 When you do, you’ll find that:

 - Facing challenges isn’t as difficult.
 When you are faced with a challenge, you might become overwhelmed and stressed.
 These feelings might trigger your unhealthy reaction of drinking or doing drugs.
-Having people to rely on helps you have handle the situation.
-Their insight and assistance makes a complicated and emotional situation seem manageable.
+Having people to rely on helps you handle the situation.
+Their insight and assistance make a complicated and emotional situation seem manageable.

 - Friends help lower anxiety in social situations.
 You might have started using alcohol or drugs to reduce your social anxiety, but it took over your life and caused more anxiety.
 Having a friend or family member with you in a social setting helps reduce the stress of being alone or feeling awkward.